mastodon/blog/content/posts/2025-12-09_trunk_and_tidbits-nov_2025/index.md

 ## Events in November, and ahead

-Andy was at Decidim Fest in Barcelona, as part of [the panel "Can Decentralization Fix Social Media?"](https://meta.decidim.org/conferences/DecidimFest25/f/1980/meetings/2118).
+[Andy](https://macaw.social/@andypiper) was at Decidim Fest in Barcelona, as part of [the panel "Can Decentralization Fix Social Media?"](https://meta.decidim.org/conferences/DecidimFest25/f/1980/meetings/2118).
 There were some lively conversations about digital sovereignty and technical standards, but the core of the event itself was participatory technology for democracy.
 The concept that civic institutions should own their own social channels, aligns strongly with Mastodon's own vision and values.

-Felix joined the in-person Fediforum track at SFSCon in Bolzano, Italy.
+[Felix](https://mastodon.social/@mellifluousbox) joined the [in-person Fediforum track at SFSCon](https://www.sfscon.it/tracks/fediverse-track-2025/) in Bolzano, Italy.
 It was great to connect with a number of our friends from around the Fediverse.

-Also, last month saw the European Digital Sovereignty Summit held in Berlin.
-Our new Executive Director Felix, and our Chief of Staff, Philip, were able to attend, and  connect with other organisations that share a similar mission to Mastodon.
+Last month also saw the [European Digital Sovereignty Summit](https://bmds.bund.de/aktuelles/eu-summit/programme) held in Berlin.
+Our new Executive Director Felix, and our Chief of Staff, [Philip](https://mastodon.social/@philipkristians), were able to attend, and connect with other organisations that share a similar mission to Mastodon.

-Looking ahead into early 2026, we will have a stand at FOSDEM.
+Looking ahead into early 2026, we will have [a stand](https://fosdem.org/2026/news/2025-11-16-accepted-stands/) at [FOSDEM](https://fosdem.org/2026/).
 We’re excited to be heading back to Brussels, where we will also be present in the Social Web Devroom.

 ## Releases